-Katrina L. Houde was elected to the Board of Directors on August 5, 2019.
+Katrina L. Houde has served as a member of the Board of Directors since August 5, 2019.
 Ms. Houde is currently serving as an independent advisor to select food companies.
-Ms. Houde served as Interim CEO for SunOpta, Inc. on two occasions, from October 2016 until March 2017 and again from January to February of 2019 and was instrumental in leading a major operational turnaround.
-Before and between her roles as Interim CEO of SunOpta, Ms. Houde had various consulting engagements in the food industry.
+Ms. Houde has served on the Board of Directors at SunOpta, Inc. (NASDAQ:STKL) since January 2000, where she also served as Chair of the Compensation Committee and as a member of the Audit Committee until November 2016.
+Ms. Houde served as Interim CEO for SunOpta, Inc. on two occasions, from October 2016 until March 2017 and again from January to February of 2019, and was instrumental in leading a major operational turnaround.
+Before and between her roles as Interim CEO of SunOpta, Inc., Ms. Houde had various consulting engagements in the food industry.
 Prior to becoming a food industry consultant, Ms. Houde was President of Cuddy Food Products, a division of Cuddy International Corp., from January 1999 to March 2000 and was Chief Operating Officer of Cuddy International Corp. from January 1996 to January 1999.
 She is a member of the board of directors of a number of private and charitable organizations.
-Ms. Houde has served on the board of directors at SunOpta, Inc since January 2000.
 Ms. Houde holds an Honours Bachelor of Commerce degree from the University of Windsor.

-Ms. Houde's extensive experience in the food industry will assist the Board of Directors and management in developing the strategic direction of the Company's wholly-owned natural food subsidiary, Curation Foods, Inc. ("Curation Foods").
+Ms. Houde's extensive experience in the food industry assists the Board of Directors and management in developing the strategic direction of the Company's wholly - owned natural food subsidiary, Curation Foods, Inc. ("Curation Foods").

 Nelson Obus has served as a member of the Board of Directors since October 2018.
 Mr. Obus is Managing Member of Wynnefield Capital Management, LLC and a General Partner at Wynnefield Capital, Inc. and his prior associations include positions with Schaffer Capital Management and Lazard Freres.
-Mr. Obus presently serves on the Board of Directors of Global Power Equipment Group Inc. and MK Acquisition LLC and previously served on the Board of Directors of Layne Christensen Company, Breeze-Eastern Corporation and Underground Solutions Inc. Mr. Obus holds a Bachelor of Arts degree from New York University and a Master of Arts in political science from Brandeis University.
+Mr. Obus presently serves on the Board of Directors of Williams Industrial Services Group, Inc. (OTCMKTS:WLMS) (formerly Global Power Equipment Group Inc.), where he also serves as a member of the Compensation and Nominating and Corporate Governance Committees.
+Mr. Obus is also a director of MK Acquisition LLC and previously served on the Board of Directors of Layne Christensen Company, Breeze-Eastern Corporation and Underground Solutions Inc. Mr. Obus holds a Bachelor of Arts degree from New York University and a Master of Arts in political science from Brandeis University.